-Definition of first time homebuyer for the Department's First Time Homebuyer (FTHB) Program.
-Statute defines FTHB as a Texas resident who has not owned a home in the last three years.
+Statute defines a "first-time homebuyer" as a person who has not owned a home in the last three years and resides in this State.
 However, the U.S. Internal Revenue Service (IRS), which governs the issuance of tax-exempt mortgage revenue bonds, authorized exceptions in Section 143(d)(2)(D) of the Code, including an exception for veterans and exceptions for borrowers that purchase homes in targeted areas.
+Additionally, the definition is ineffective because it prevents qualified homebuyers from applying for needed assistance necessary to purchase a home in Texas before relocating.

-Amend definition as follows: "First-time homebuyer" means a person who: (A) resides in this state on the date on which an application is filed; and (B) has not owned a home during the three years preceding the date on which an application under this subchapter is filed or satisfies an exception in accordance with IRS requirements.
+Amend definition as follows: "First-time homebuyer" means a person who: (A) resides in this state within 60 days of the date on which an application is filed; and (B) has not owned a home during the three years preceding the date on which an application under this subchapter, subject to certain exceptions set forth in Section 143(d) of the Internal Revenue Code of 1986 (26 U.S.C.
+Section 143(d)).